 My blog posts have been featured in Reader’s Digest and the Huffington Post, as well as on the Disney parenting website, Babble.com.
 In 2014, my writing led to an appearance on the TODAY Show.
 That was totally surreal, and a total blast for our whole family.

 In March 2017, my first full-length book was published by Zondervan, an imprint of HarperCollins.
 It is entitled, Loveable: Embracing What Is Truest About You, So You Can Truly Embrace Your Life.
 It debuted at #1 in Interpersonal Relations on Amazon and has more than 230 reviews, averaging 4.9 stars.
+When you sign up for my weekly newsletter, which comes out every Wednesday at 5am Central Time, you will also receive a free sample of Loveable.

 About the Blog

 I chose “UnTangled” as the blog title for two reasons.
 First, I’m a therapist, and I believe the therapeutic endeavor often feels like a process of disentanglement, including disentanglement from the influences of our personal history, the cultural messages we have unwittingly consumed, and the vicissitudes of being human.
-Second, I hope the blog will provide a similar kind of experience, somehow unraveling confusion and providing direction in the stories we are telling with our lives.
+Second, I hope the blog will provide a similar kind of experience, somehow unraveling confusion and providing clarity about the stories we are telling with our lives.

 How to Connect